-Honorary alderman status is the second-highest honour the council can bestow after the freedom of the borough and has previously only been granted on 13 occasions.
+Honorary Alderman or Alderwoman status is the second-highest honour the council can bestow, after the freedom of the borough.

-At the ceremony, each was presented with a scroll and commemorative badge and signed the roll of honorary aldermen.
+At the ceremony, each was presented with a scroll and commemorative badge and signed the roll of honorary Aldermen and Alderwomen.

-Their names have also been added to the board displayed outside the Council Chamber in the Town Hall.
+Their names have also been added to the board displayed outside the Council Chamber in Chesterfield Town Hall.

-The role carries no responsibilities but recognises the service each of these men have given in their communities and means they will be invited to attend certain council meetings and events as honoured guests.
+The role carries no specific responsibilities but recognises the service they have given in their communities and means they will be invited to attend certain council meetings and events as honoured guests.